xperiments-in/xtouch/Readme.md

 1. **Searching for Printers**:

    - After powering on the touch screen, you will be greeted with a "Searching for printers" screen.
-The touch screen will scan the network for available printers.
+The touch screen will scan for available printers.

 2. **Select a Printer to Link**:

-   - Once the scanning process is complete, you will be presented with a listing of the printers that were found on the network.
+   - Once the scanning process is complete, you will be presented with a listing of the printers that were found.
 Select the printer you wish to link.

 3. **Click the Checkmark Button**:

    - After selecting the desired printer, click the green checkmark button to initiate the linking process.

-4. **Enter the Access Code**:

-   - You will be prompted to enter the access code for the selected printer.
-Provide the correct access code and proceed.

-5. **Connecting to the Printer**:

-   - The xtouch screen will attempt to establish a connection with the selected printer.
-If the connection is unsuccessful, the process will restart, allowing you to try again.

-6. **Success and Main Screen**:
+4. **Success and Main Screen**:

    - Upon successfully linking the touch screen with the printer, you will be redirected to the Main Screen.
 Your printer and touch screen are now connected and ready for use.

-7. **Saving Access Code**:

-   - The access code for the linked printer will be saved for future use.
-This means that for subsequent printer links (if the printer is the same), you will not be asked for the access code again.
-You can clear these saved access codes in the Settings Screen if needed.

 By following these steps, you will be able to link your xtouch screen with your 3D printer seamlessly, ensuring a smooth user experience and easy access to all the features of the touch screen.

-Please ensure that the access code is kept secure and that you clear the access code cache in the Settings Screen if you wish to unlink the printer or start the linking process for a different printer.

 ## Screens